ZakarY2HM6f/hare-lynx-simulation/README.md

 # Hare x Lynx

-A simulation of predator and prey population dynamics between hare and lynx written in zig.
+a simulation of predator and prey population dynamics between hare and lynx written in zig.

 ## Getting Started